 What is adult supervision like at summer camp?

 We take a number of adults to make summer camp successful and safe.
 Our leader to student ratio is no more than 1:10.
-Student Life also has trained staff that leads recreation times.
-All adults on campus are required to complete a criminal/sex offender background check.
+Student Life also has trained staff that lead recreation times.
+All adults at Student Life Camp are required to complete a criminal/sex offender background check.

 Are there dress guidelines for camp?